stucchio/Homepage/content/assorted_links_mar_21_2016.md

 [Reckoning with the past](http://michaelinzlicht.com/getting-better/2016/2/29/reckoning-with-the-past) - in which a scientist discusses the possibility that his life's work might be wrong.

 [The Harmonic Mean of the Likelihood: Worst Monte Carlo Method Ever](https://radfordneal.wordpress.com/2008/08/17/the-harmonic-mean-of-the-likelihood-worst-monte-carlo-method-ever/)

+[A great article](http://www.terryburnham.com/2015/04/a-trick-for-higher-sat-scores.html) about how bad scientific ideas with "meme"-entum survive.

 ## Trading and Economics